makefastworkshop/LRTee/README.md

 The general theory of using a splitter to ventilate multiple patients is nicely spelled out in [COVID-19 How to Use One Ventilator to Save Multiple Lives](https://www.youtube.com/watch?v=uClq978oohY) and [A Single Ventilator for Multiple Simulated Patients to Meet Disaster Surge](https://onlinelibrary.wiley.com/doi/epdf/10.1197/j.aem.2006.05.009).

-Thanks to these projects for informing/sharing/catalyzing design and discussion to yield a usable printable splitter.
+Thanks to these projects for informing/sharing/catalyzing design and discussion to yield a usable, printable splitter.
 * [3D Printed Circuit Splitter and Flow Restriction Devices for Multiple Patient Lung Ventilation](https://www.prusaprinters.org/prints/25808-3d-printed-circuit-splitter-and-flow-restriction-d)
 * [Ventilator Circuit Splitters - reinforced & thicker walls](https://www.prusaprinters.org/prints/27803-ventilator-circuit-splitters-reinforced-thicker-wa)